MarvinTheParanoidRobot/SDR/lib/glg/editor_extensions/data_browser_example/README.txt

 DEPLOYMENT

+There are several ways to deploy the custom data browser library.

-The -data-lib command line option may be used either the GLG Graphics Builder or HMI Configurator to deploy the data browser module from any location:
+1. The -data-lib command line option may be used with either the GLG Graphics Builder or the HMI Configurator to deploy the data browser module from a specified location:

    Linux/Unix:
-    <glg_dir>/bin/GlgBuilder -data-lib <glg_dir>/editor_extensions/data_browser_example/libglg_custom_data.so
+     <glg_dir>/bin/GlgBuilder -data-lib <path>/libglg_custom_data.so

   Windows:
-    <glg_dir>\bin\GlgBuilder -data-lib <glg_dir>\editor_extensions\data_browser_example\glg_custom_data.dll
+    <glg_dir>\bin\GlgBuilder -data-lib <path>\glg_custom_data.dll

-The CustomDataLib variable of the glg_config and glg_hmi_config configuration files may also be used to specify the location of the DLL.
+2. The CustomDataLib variable of the glg_config and glg_hmi_config
+   configuration files may also be used to specify the location of the DLL.

-Alternatively, you may copy the shared library / DLL to the
-<glg_dir>/bin directory where GlgBuilder resides.
-On Linux/UNIX, the
+3. Alternatively, the shared library / DLL may be copied to the directory where GlgBuilder or GlgHMIEditor resides, which depends on the version of the Toolkit:

-LD_LIBRARY_PATH environment variable (or LIBPATH environment variable on AIX) will also need to be defined to include the <glg_dir>/bin directory.
+     - Production Version:        data_browser_dir = <glg_dir>/bin
+     - Evaluation Version:        data_browser_dir = <glg_dir>/eval/bin
+     - Community Edition Version: data_browser_dir = <glg_dir>/DEMOS/main_demo

    Linux/Unix:
-      cp libglg_custom_data.so /usr/local/glg/bin
+      cp libglg_custom_data.so <data_browser_dir>
-      export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/usr/local/glg/bin

    Windows:
-      cp glg_custom_dala.dll <glg_dir>\bin
+      cp glg_custom_dala.dll <data_browser_dir>